C3SL/hotmapper/README.md

 This respository contains the HOTMapper tool, a tool that allows the user to manage his historical data using a mapping protocol.

+Bellow we have a simple usage tutorial, if you want a more complete tutorial or know more about all HOTMapper aspects, please head to our [wiki page.](https://gitlab.c3sl.ufpr.br/tools/hotmapper/wikis/home)

 ## Table of content ##

  [HOTMapper](#hotmapper)